-Gavin serves on the boards of the HMSA Foundation, PHOCUSED, and Partners in Care, where he chairs the advocacy committee.
-He has previously served on the Board of Directors of the Young Lawyers Division of the Hawai‘i State Bar Association, the Hawai‘i District Court Rules Committee, and the Board of TeamChild, an organization that assists youth at risk of involvement in the juvenile justice system.
+Gavin serves on the board of the HMSA Foundation.
+He has previously served on the Board of Directors of PHOCUSED, Partners in Care, the Young Lawyers Division of the Hawai‘i State Bar Association, the Hawai‘i District Court Rules Committee, and the Board of TeamChild, an organization that assists youth at risk of involvement in the juvenile justice system.
 For his work in subsidized housing, Gavin was awarded the National Housing Law Project’s annual Housing Justice Award.
 He is a 2002 graduate of the University Of Virginia School Of Law.